nitinkc/nitinkc.github.io/_posts/Java/2023-10-10-asynchronous-programming.md

 * returns `CompletableFuture<T>()` of TypeT

 ### thenCombine()
-Use Case : When there is a need to bring data from multiple microservices and cvombine then
+Use Case : When there is a need to bring data from multiple microservices and combine them

-* used to combine Independent Completable Futures
+* used to combine Independent Completable Futures (two asynchronous tasks)
   * For Example : if a service makes 2 calls to independent services, then the total latency will be MAX(service1, service2) instead of SUM(service1, service2)
-* Takes two arguments
+* Takes two arguments - `thenCombine(CompletionStage, BiFunction)`
   * CompletionStage,
   * BiFunction
 * Returns a CompletableFuture